abetusk/scratch/notes/Skew-Approaches.md

 * Can it be done with a lookup?
 * What is the solution for $n=1$, $n=2$, $n=3$?
 * How does it behave in the large system limit?
-* Start from end end and work backwards
+* Start from the end and work backwards
 * Refactor
 * Profile
 * Where is the bottleneck?